Your Role in Creating a Net-Zero UK

 Sometimes people feel anxious or stressed because they don’t know how to go about improving their carbon footprint, or they feel overwhelmed by the burden of taking all of the measures they read and hear about.
 This is very common and is known as eco-anxiety.
 At the same time, they’re bombarded by news headlines about the looming climate catastrophe.

 Many of these headlines centre around the UK’s target of net-zero greenhouse gases by 2050, to help tackle global warming.
-To help meet this target, the Committee on Climate Change (CCC) produced a near-300-page report about how everyone – from government, to business, to households – can help.
+To help meet this target, the Committee on Climate Change (CCC) produced a near-300-page report about how everyone – from government to business, to households – can help.
 “Active engagement from households to reduce their carbon footprint will be vital to achieve this goal”, it said.

 Thankfully it provided some simple guidelines for individuals and households.
 Some will be harder to achieve than others – depending on your personal circumstances – but it’s a good place to start.
 You’ll help soothe your eco-anxiety and reduce your impact on the environment.

-At home
+At Home

-On the road
+On the Road

 • Where possible, use public transport or join a car club – there are an increasing number of these, some of which offer electric cars, so see what’s available in your local area.
-Examples include Co-wheels.

 • Minimise flying, especially long-haul.
 This is a tough one for many people, who treasure one or two trips abroad each year.
-If you do need to fly, you can at least offset emissions; there’s plenty of information online on how best to do this.

-Shopping, food and waste
+Shopping, Food and Waste

 • Shift to a low-meat diet.
 This can reduce your dietary emissions by 35%.
 If you’re a true carnivore and really struggling to change, try starting with something like Meat Free Mondays.